omkargavhane/intelligence/CropAdvApp/README.md

 the correct version according to your plateform and make corresponding changes in top10.py file in (cropadvserver directory) and also install proper ebdrive rfor your browser.

-important note==>server pc and mobile device must be in on same network .
+important note==>server pc and mobile device must be on same network .